Annad25/qa_chatbot/README.md

 ### Key Features:
 - Retrieval-augmented question answering using Pinecone DB.
-- Generation of human-like responses using Cohere or an alternative generative model.
+- Generation of human-like responses using OpenAI or an alternative generative model.
 - Real-time user interaction through an intuitive web interface.
 - Ability to handle multiple queries efficiently.

 ## 2. Architecture Overview <a name="architecture-overview"></a>
-The RAG-based QA system is divided into two main parts:
+The RAG-based QA system is divided into three main parts:

 - **Model Architecture**: